- Smart roof

 A thyristor or step transformer regulators intended for AC fans can also be used with VILPE E fans.
 Make sure that the controller’s power range corresponds to the motor power.
 VILPE motor controller models are available for both surface and flush mounting.

 The roof fan can also be adjusted with a cooker hood.
 Check with the hood manufacturer for the correct type of roof fan.
-Learn about the VILPE roof fan controls here.
+Learn about VILPE roof fan control panels here.

 How and where are the low-current wires of the VILPE ECo roof fan attached?

-There are two cables in VILPE ECo fans.
-One cable is used to supply 230 V electricity to the roof fan, and the other provides a coupling for roof fan control.
-See the installation instructions for more information on couplings: Wiring diagrams for VILPE ECo roof fans (ECo 110 + ECo 190, ECo 220, ECo 250)
+There are two cables in every VILPE ECo fan: one is used to supply 230 V electricity to the roof fan, and the other provides a coupling for the roof fan’s control panel.
+Please see the installation instructions for more information on couplings: Wiring diagrams for VILPE ECo roof fans (ECo 110 + ECo 190, ECo 220, ECo 250)

 NOTE!
 Electrical installations may only be carried out by professional electricians.

-How is the VILPE ECo roof fan connected to the building technology system (SAS), and what information is obtained about the roof fan?
+How is the VILPE ECo roof fan connected to a building’s technology system (SAS), and what information can then be obtained about the roof fan?

 VILPE ECo roof fans can be connected to the building technology system if the system has the capability to control rotation speed with 0–10 V DC voltage.
 An alarm can be provided using the VILPE ECo Monitor operation monitor.
 The operation monitor emits an alarm as output data if the rotation speed falls below 200 rpm.

-The pulse data received from the VILPE ECo roof fan can also be connected to the building technology system, in which the case alarm limits can be integrated with system control.
-The pulse data is generated by an open collector.
-Max 47 V input voltage.
-These must be checked from the system supplier.
-There is one pulse per revolution from the roof fan.
-The alarm limit can be set at various values, such as 300 rpm.
+The pulse data received from the VILPE ECo roof fan can also be connected to the building’s technology system, in which case alarm limits can be integrated into this system.
+The pulse data is generated by an open collector, with a maximum input voltage of 47 V. This must be checked with the system supplier.
+There is one pulse per revolution of the roof fan, and the alarm limit can be set at various values (e.g. 300 rpm).

 NOTE!
 Electrical installations may only be carried out by professional electricians.